Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Overview

+One implementation strategy is simply to give up determinism: an algorithm could backtrack when faced with deciding subtype entailments of this form.
+Unfortunately, backtracking is dangerous for a practical implementation, since it potentially causes type-checking to take exponential time.
+This tends to defeat the benefit of a complete declarative specification, since different implementations with different backtracking strategies could have radically different running times when checking the same program.
+So we may end up with an implementation that is theoretically complete, but incomplete in practice.

-We adopt an idea from polarized type theory.
+Instead, we turn to ideas from proof theory---specifically, polarized type theory.
 In the language of polarization, universals are a \emph{negative} type, and existentials are a \emph{positive} type.
-So we introduce two mutually-recursive subtype relations: $\declsubjudg[+]{\Gamma}{A}{B}$ for positive types and $\declsubjudg[-]{\Gamma}{A}{B}$ for negative types.
+So we introduce two mutually recursive subtype relations: $\declsubjudg[+]{\Gamma}{A}{B}$ for positive types and $\declsubjudg[-]{\Gamma}{A}{B}$ for negative types.
 The positive subtype relation only deconstructs existentials, and the negative subtype relation only deconstructs universals.
 This fixes the order in which quantifiers are instantiated, making the problem decidable (in fact, rather straightforward).

 The price we pay is that fewer subtype entailments are derivable.
-Fortunately, all such entailments can be recovered by $\eta$-expansions.
-Moreover, the lost subtype entailments seem to all rely on ``clever'' quantifier reversals (which are rare in programming).
-So we keep fundamental expressivity, yet gain decidability.
+Fortunately, any program typeable under a more liberal subtyping judgement can be made typable in our discipline by $\eta$-expanding it.
+Moreover, the lost subtype entailments seem to be rare in practice: most of the types we see in practice are of the form $\alltype{\vec{a}}{\vec{A} \to \extype{\vec{b}}{B}}$, and this fits perfectly with the kinds of types our polarized subtyping judgement works best on.
+As a result, we keep fundamental expressivity, and also efficient decidability.

 \paragraph{Equality as a property.} The usual convention in Haskell and OCaml is to make equality proofs in GADT definitions implicit.
 We would like to model this feature directly, so that our calculus stays close to surface languages, without sacrificing the logical reading of the system.
 In this case, the appropriate logical concepts come from the theory of intersection types.
 A typing judgment such as $e : A \times B$ can be viewed as giving instructions on how to construct a value (pair an $A$ with a $B$).
 But types can also be viewed as \emph{properties}, where $e : X$ is read ``$e$ has property $X$''.
-To model GADTs accurately, we treat equations $t = t'$ using a property type constructor $A \with P$, read ``$A$ with $P$'', to model elements of type $A$ satisfying the property (equation) $P$.
-We also introduce $P \implies A$, read ``$P$ implies $A$'', for its adjoint dual.
-Then, standard rules for property types, which omit explicit proof terms, can explain why OCaml and Haskell do not require explicit equality proofs.